 The science works

 Don’t let the well-meaning people in your life tell you about yet another thing “you should try” for your acne.
-If you’re feeling frustrated by your skin, talk to an Apostrophe derm about trying a new treatment plan and testing out an oral medication like spironolactone.
+If you’re feeling frustrated by your skin and thinking about getting a spironolactone prescription, talk to an Apostrophe derm about trying a new treatment plan and testing out an oral medication that's tailored to you and your skin.
 Doing your due diligence before starting any new medication, or learning more about medications you are already on, can empower you on your skincare journey.
 Hopefully we’ve been able to provide a little more information to help you along the way!